kollenl/training-r-intro/1-Introduction-to-R/readme.md

 There are several ways to group data to make them easier to work with:

-- Vector: stores multiple values of the same type (e.g. all numeric values)
+- A __vector__ stores multiple values of the same type (e.g. all numeric values)
-- List: stores multiple values of different types (e.g. some numbers and character values)
+- A __list__ stores multiple values of different types (e.g. some numbers and character values)
-- Matrix: a table of values with only one data type
+- A __matrix__ is a table of values with only one data type
-- Data Frame: a table that can have columns with different data types (e.g. a numeric column and a logical column)
+- A __data frame__ is a table of values that can have columns with different data types (e.g. a numeric column and a logical column)

 ## Vectors